 Accreditation from The Joint Commission

 Accreditation by The Joint Commission, an independent, non-profit organization, is seen nationwide as a symbol of quality healthcare.
 BrightStar Care is proud to hold all its franchisees to this standard, which entails a rigorous on-site review by Joint Commission surveyors for patient safety and quality.
-As a result, we’ve earned The Joint Commission’s prestigious Enterprise Champion for Quality Award four years in a row.
+As a result, we’ve earned The Joint Commission’s prestigious Enterprise Champion for Quality Award nine years in a row.

 BrightStar Care also incorporates The Joint Commission’s National Patient Safety Goals into all of its internal trainings, procedures, and policies.
 This ensures our teams meet and exceed all goals, including improving the safety of using medications.